256dpi/fire/README.md

 _Note: To many relationship fields should be excluded from the attributes object by using the `json:"-"` struct tag._

+_Note: Ember Data requires you to use dashed names for multi-word relationship names like `favorited-posts`._

 ### Has Many Relationships

 Fields that have a `fire.HasMany` as their type define the inverse of a to one relationship and require the `fire:"name:type:inverse"` struct tag: